What is a Hard Asset?

 Hard Asset Practical Scenario Example

-A newly set up company involved in the production of manufacturing airplanes has come up in New York.
-The executive management of the company has utilized a certain amount of the infused capital to buy certain new machinery which will be used in the assembly line to produce parts of the plane.
-The company has also bought a huge building area for manufacturing the plane.
+A newly set up company involved in the production of manufacturing aeroplanes has come up in New York.
+The executive management of the company has utilized a certain amount of infused capital to buy certain new machinery.
+It will be used in the assembly line to produce parts of the plane.
+The company has also bought a large building area for manufacturing the plane.

-To manufacture the plane the company needs to buy steel and aluminum.
-Thus, all the assets like building, machinery purchased, steel and aluminum are examples of hard assets.
-The machinery purchased for manufacturing the plane are classified as long term hard asset and its usage is estimated for more than a year, whereas, the inventory such as aluminum and steel are considered short term hard asset as they will be consumed within a year.
+To manufacture the plane, the company needs to buy steel and aluminium.
+Thus, all the assets like building, machinery purchased, steel, and aluminium are examples of hard assets.
+The machinery purchased for manufacturing the plane are classified as long term hard asset, and its usage is estimated for more than a year, whereas, the inventory such as aluminium and steel are considered short term hard asset as they will be consumed within a year.